-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 The Real Time Location System (RTLS) is a biomedical system owned by the Veterans Health Administration (VHA).
 It's is a combination of multiple applications and technologies integrated together to provide a comprehensive solution for tracking VA assets.
-Use cases include: Asset Tracking (AT), Cardiac Catheterization Lab (CL), Sterile Processing (SP), and Temperature Monitoring (TM).
+Use cases include: Asset Tracking (AT), Cardiac Catheterization Lab (CL), Sterile Processing (SP), and Temperature Monitoring (TM